-Our schools’ programme is shaping up into exciting activities for 2025
+Our schools’ programme is shaping up for 2026

 - 2 creative workshops